-Curtis M. Stevens Mr. Stevens is a director of Quanex Building Products Corporation (NYSE: NX) and Curtis M. Stevens Member since May 2018 has served on that board since 2010.
+Curtis M. Stevens Member since May 2018 Mr. Stevens is a director of Quanex Building Products Corporation (NYSE: NX) and has served on that board since 2010.
 He served as the CEO and a director of Louisiana-Pacific Corporation (NYSE: LPX), a building materials manufacturer, from 2012 until his retirement in June 2017.
 Mr. Stevens holds a Certified Public Accountant (CPA) designation and served as Louisiana-Pacific's Chief Operating Officer and Executive Vice President (2011 to 2012), Chief Financial Officer (1997 to 2011) and Executive Vice President, Administration (2002 to 2011).
 Mr. Stevens served as Chair of the Forest Products Association of Canada (2015 to 2017) and as a board member of the Nashville Area Chamber of Commerce (2014 to 2017).
 Mr. Stevens holds a B.A. in Economics and an M.B.A. with a concentration in Finance from the University of California at Los Angeles.
 Mr. Stevens is considered a financial expert with relevant knowledge and experience of financial administration and accounting for listed companies, due to his CPA qualification and his experience as Chief Financial Officer during his extensive tenure at Louisiana-Pacific.
+Thomas Temple Member since May 2024 Mr. Temple held the position of Vice-President at PotlatchDeltic from 2008 until his retirement in 2021, with responsibilities that included the Wood Products Division and the Southern Timberlands.
+His prior roles include Vice President, International Sales and Panel Marketing at Canfor (2004 - 2007); Vice President, Sales and Marketing at Slocan Forest Products (2003); Executive Vice President at Rossi American Hardwoods (1998 - 2002); and various management positions in Forestry, Sales, and Manufacturing at Plum Creek Timber Company (1981 - 1998).
+Prior to his retirement, Mr. Temple also served as Chairman, Vice-Chairman and Trustee for the APA and served on the Board of Directors of Western Wood Products Association, Southern Pine Inspection Bureau and the Canadian Wood Council.
+He holds a Master of Science (Forestry) from the State University of New York at Syracuse and a Bachelor of Science (Forestry) from Oregon State University.